succinctlabs/sp1-solana/README.md

 A Groth16 verifier implementation for Solana using BN254 precompiles.
 This crate verifies Groth16 proofs generated with SP1, leveraging Solana's BN254 precompiles for efficient cryptographic operations.

+> [!CAUTION]
+>
+> This repository is under active development and is not yet ready for production use.

 ## Features

 - **Groth16 Proof Verification**: Implements the Groth16 protocol for zero-knowledge proof verification.